-2Because our bias correction does not completely eliminate small sample bias, in some settings researchers may prefer methods, such as VARs, that estimate the same impulse responses as LPs (see Plagborg-Møller and Wolf (2019)) and have well-understood, effective methods for bias correction (see Kilian (1998)).
+2Because our bias correction does not completely eliminate small-sample bias, researchers in some settings may prefer methods, such as VARs, that estimate the same impulse responses as LPs (see Plagborg-Møller and Wolf (2021)) and have well understood and effective methods for bias correction (see Kilian (1998)).
+For a comprehensive comparison among different methods, see Li and Wolf (2022).